bata24/gef/README.md

     - ![](images/v2p-p2v.png)
 - `xp`: is a shortcut for physical memory dump.
     - ![](images/xp.png)
-- `qreg`: displays the register values from qemu-monitor (allows to get like `$cs` even under qemu 2.x).
+- `qreg`: displays the register values from qemu-monitor (allows getting values like `$cs` even under qemu 2.x).
     - It is a shortcut for `monitor info registers`.
-    - It also prints the details of the each bit of the system register when x64/x86.
+    - It also prints the details of each bit of the system register when x64/x86.
     - ![](images/qreg.png)
 - `sysreg`: pretty prints system registers.
     - It shows `info registers` results, excluding general registers.